Can Dogs Get Lice? How To Keep Your Buddy Scratch-Free

 Where might dogs get lice from?

-If your buddy’s picked up a bad case of lice, it’s usually due to contact with other animals that also have lice in their fur.
-(Or from contaminated surfaces they share with these animals.)
-Which could be from:
+Normally, lice infections in dogs are because of contact with other animals that also have lice in their fur.
+Or from contaminated surfaces they share with these animals.
+These could be from:

 - Dog parks, where spending time around other dogs might open up the risk of infection